tapas4java/generator-ng-appgen/app/templates/skeleton/README.md

 Release History
 -------------

+* 15/11/2014 - v1.0.2 - Css loading removed from index.html and few optimizations on specs.
 * 15/11/2014 - v1.0.1 - Few fixes including 'grunt build' issue and few optimizations on tests.
 * 01/11/2014 - v1.0.0 - Initial release of template as Yeoman generator.